Ordisoftware/Hebrew-Calendar/README.md

 - Change text report that is no more stored in the database but in a file.
 - Some UI/UX improvements.
 - Some code refactorings.
-- Update setup to install SQLite 3.32.3 ODBC Driver.
+- Update to SQLite 3.32.3 ODBC Driver.

 #### 2020.08.22 - Version 4.1